 - ZANU (PF) and economic independence (1994)

 - I love you Joy Hwami (1992)

 - I drew for the liberation struggle (1989)

 - Co-operatives, what about them?
 (1988)

 - In December 2016, he made the news when he married a new wife Bathabetsoe Nare, who was 23 years old.
-Nare was 47 years younger than Mathema.
+Nare was 47 years younger than Mathema by the time they got married.
 She had worked at government offices as part of her attachment while studying at Midlands State University and it was suspected they started dating then.
 Mathema was divorced and single before marrying Nare.

 - In October 2009 a court in Zimbabwe heard that Mathema had impregnated and entered into a customary union with his ex-wife’s domestic worker before they had divorced.
 The ex-wife, Musa Ncube, was suing him for the maintenance of their three children.
 Ncube accused Mathema of “taking advantage” of her youth when he had sex with her when she was a 20-year-old and he was 44.